-Extinction Witness project work has included an eighteen-month (February 2014 – September 2015) revolving creative witness with the extinct and critically endangered, including languages.
+Extinction Witness project work has included film production, compassionate online presence, generative memorials, and an eighteen-month (February 2014 – September 2015) revolving creative witness with the extinct and critically endangered, including languages.
 The revolving witness, which followed as much as dictated my soul's path, included the work of several visual artists and a few other writers.
 My contribution was poetry and prose.
 The poetry is included in my first published poetry collection anticipated 2018.